Agent World Model: Infinity Synthetic Environments for Agentic Reinforcement Learning

 Through \synth, we synthesize 1,000 executable environments along with 10,000 tasks.
-Table~\ref{tab:synthesis_statistics} shows the statistics of the synthesis process.
-The pipeline achieves over 85\% success rates, and the self-correction mechanism requires only 1.13 iterations on average to repair, confirming the rationality of the pipeline design.
-Table~\ref{tab:env_complexity} reports the complexity of synthesized environments.
-These statistics further show that each stage generates non-trivial artifacts, far exceeding toy environments.
-Table~\ref{tab:bench_cmp} compares \synth with existing environment sets.
-Our method achieves the largest scale, with 5$\times$ more environments than the closest concurrent work EnvScaler~\citep{envscaler}, while requiring minimal human participation beyond 100 scenario names.
-This indicates that large-scale synthesis of executable environments is both feasible and cost-effective via \synth.
+Table~\ref{tab:synthesis_statistics} shows the statistics of the synthesis process, and Table~\ref{tab:env_complexity} reports their complexity, indicating that each stage produces non-trivial artifacts far beyond toy environments.
+The pipeline achieves over 85\% first-attempt success rate, with the self-correction mechanism requiring only 1.13 iterations on average to repair generation failures, suggesting that most failures are shallow runtime issues that can be fixed with small edits.
+The statistics further show that each stage generates non-trivial artifacts, far exceeding toy environments.
+Table~\ref{tab:bench_cmp} compares \synth with existing environment sets: our method achieves the largest scale, with 5$\times$ more environments than the closest concurrent work EnvScaler~\citep{envscaler}, while requiring minimal human participation beyond 100 scenario names.
+This shows that \synth is feasible for large-scale cost-effective synthesis of executable environments.

 \definecolor{customblue}{RGB}{88,118,169}